Age only matters if you are a cheese

-Peta Mathias is a respected and prolific New Zealand author, television personality and stage performer.
-She is also an international gastronomic tour host as well as a popular MC and presenter.
+Peta Mathias is a respected and prolific author, television personality and stage performer, as well as international gastronomic tour host.

 Born and bred in Auckland, she trained as a registered nurse, spending five years working at Auckland Hospital.
 She then moved to Canada and worked as a counsellor at a drug and alcohol centre.
 After six years in Montreal and Vancouver, Peta moved to Paris and became a dishwasher... within a few years she had worked her way up to head chef!
 She then bought her own restaurant in Paris which she ran for four years.
 Peta knows how tough life can get in the food trade.

 She presented the prime television travel/food shows Taste New Zealand, Taste Takes Off and A Taste of Home for twelve years.
 Her segment on TVNZ’s 32-part traveling segment Taste NZ was honoured with an international award at the World Food Media Awards in Adelaide in 1997.
 The presentation of a silver ladle was for best segment in a food program.
 She was voted Supreme Award winner at the New Zealand Guild of Food Writers Culinary Quill Awards in 2003.
 The Supreme Award recognises the most outstanding entry of the fourteen category winners.
 Mavis Airey, President of the Guild said the judges found it difficult selecting an overall winner and it was Peta's passion for the craft of food communications that made the final decision.